ngworker/blog/lumberjack/introducing-lumberjack-15.md

 });
 ```

-## Advanced Configuration for Those Who Want More
+### Advanced Configuration for Those Who Want More

-Configuring `Lumberjack` and the `ConsoleDriver` with the new API should be a familiar compared to how we configure the modules.
+Configuring `Lumberjack` and the `ConsoleDriver` with the new API should represent a similar experience that what we have been able to do before with Modules.

-It is as simple as passing the configuration object as the single parameter of the provide functions.
+Both `Lumberjack` and the `ConsoleDriver` can be configure without any extra arguments or by passing a configuration object as the single parameter of the provide functions.

 ```ts
 bootstrapApplication(AppComponent, {